Diffusion User Guide: Symbol IndexesPhabricator User Documentation (Application User Guides)

 Phabricator can maintain a symbol index, which keeps track of where classes and functions are defined in the codebase.
 Once you set up indexing, you can use the index to do things like:

-- link symbol uses in Differential code reviews and Diffusion code browsing by ctrl-clicking (cmd-click on Mac) symbols
+- jump to symbol definitions from Differential code reviews and Diffusion code browsing by ctrl-clicking (cmd-click on Mac) symbols

 - search for symbols from the quick-search

 - let the IRC bot answer questions like "Where is SomeClass?"

 To populate the index, you need to write a script which identifies symbols in your codebase and set up a cronjob which pipes its output to:

 Phabricator includes a script which can identify symbols in PHP projects:

 Phabricator also includes a script which can identify symbols in any programming language that has classes and/or functions, and is supported by Exuberant Ctags (http://ctags.sourceforge.net):

 If you want to identify symbols from another language, you need to write a script which can export them (for example, maybe by parsing a ctags file).

 The output format of the script should be one symbol per line:

 ExampleClass exampleMethod function php 13 /src/classes/ExampleClass.php